Chapter R3: JSA claimant responsibilities - the claimant commitment

 R3008 Date of acceptance of the claimant commitment

-There will often be a gap of time between the date of
+There will often be a gap of time between the date of1. claim and

 2. acceptance